 After running simulations, we obtained optimization and economic analysis results, such as economic dispatch results, total generation cost, generator start and down cost, locational marginal price and etc. We specifically care about the effects of adding flexibility of hydrogen production system to the original power system.
 We performed production cost analysis on the five-bus system and sample results of 3-day simulation are shown in Fig. 7.

-As shown inn Fig. 7-a, the generation cost of BAU is the lowest.
+As shown in Fig. 7-a, the generation cost of BAU is the lowest.
 After adding the inflexible load, the total generation cost increase significantly.
 In the “inflexible” case, the generation cost increases because the existing generators have to produce more energy and at the same time since the increased load cannot be shifted (different from the flexible case).
 However, when the extra load is able to be controlled (flexible scenario), the total generation cost decrease effectively.

 Besides generation costs, exploiting the flexibility from hydrogen system can also reduce the shutdown cost, as shown in Fig. 7-b.
 The uncontrolled load results in the highest shutdown cost.
 The result shows that flexibility from hydrogen system can effectively reduce the generator shutdown cost.